santroma1/distractor_generation_spanish/data_annotating_notes.md

-# Wednesday April 5th -
+# Wednesday April 5th - Monday April 10

-Dates and Numbers 2
+Dates and Numbers 3

-Names 6
+Names 9

-Phrases 9
+Phrases 18

-Total 17
+Total 30

 ## Comments
 5. Add s to a distractor
 9. Change caps to be consistent
+21. Fix cases
+22. Agregar "en"
+25. Add an "la"
+30. Case on all (s or no s)

 <br>